Nepal Trip Plan: Cost, What to See, Know and Do in Nepal

 Nepal Trip Cost

-You can spend as little as US$20/day per person if you choose to stay at a Hostel and cook your own food.
-If you choose to stay at a 3-star hotel and eat at local restaurants, it can cost you an average of US$50/day per person.
+• If you choose to stay at a 3-star hotel and eat at local restaurants, it can cost you an average of US$100/day per person.

 Keep in mind that most likely you will be traveling around the country.
 Most people go hiking in the Himalayas (far from Kathmandu), and you will pay for transportation to get there.
 To take an 8-hour bus ride from Kathmandu to Pokhara costs US$25 per person or you can choose a 25 minutes flight for US$120.

-While trekking, you will have expenses with the lodges which can be as cheap as US$5 per day, plus an average of US$7 per meal.
-Hiring a porter will cost approximately US$10 per day and if you have a guide, prices can vary.
 You will also need to pay for everything else: hiking permits, liters of water (no bottles), Wi-Fi service, hot shower, hot tea, etc. Once you reach the summit, you can decide to take a helicopter flight back to the city if you don’t want to hike back, but this will add to your budget.

-Nepal Trip Plan: Getting Around & Transportation
+Nepal Trip Planner: Getting Around & Transportation

-Car Rental in Nepal
+🚗 Car Rental in Nepal

 I traveled by airplane and by car during my trip to Nepal and I don’t recommend renting a car in Nepal.
 The roads can be chaotic and take too long to go from one place to another, so my first option was to fly to save time.